Steve Wozniak: Pre-Apple

 In 1969, Wozniak returned to the San Francisco Bay Area after being expelled from the University of Colorado Boulder in his first year for hacking the university's computer system.
 He re-enrolled at De Anza College in Cupertino before transferring to the University of California, Berkeley, in 1971.
 In June of that year, for a self-taught engineering project, Wozniak designed and built his first computer with his friend Bill Fernandez.

 Predating useful microprocessors, screens, and keyboards, and using punch cards and only 20 TTL chips donated by an acquaintance, they named it "Cream Soda" after their favorite beverage.
 A newspaper reporter stepped on the power supply cable and blew up the computer, but it served Wozniak as "a good prelude to my thinking 5 years later with the Apple I and Apple II computers".
 Before focusing his attention on Apple, he was employed at Hewlett-Packard (HP), where he designed calculators.
 It was during this time that he dropped out of Berkeley and befriended Steve Jobs.

-Wozniak was introduced to Jobs by Fernandez, who attended Homestead High School with Jobs in 1971.
+Wozniak was introduced to Jobs by Fernandez, who attended Homestead High School with Jobs in 1971 and would eventually become Apple's first full-time employee.
 Jobs and Wozniak became friends when Jobs worked for the summer at HP, where Wozniak, too, was employed, working on a mainframe computer.

 We first met in 1971 during my college years, while he was in high school.
 A friend said, 'you should meet Steve Jobs because he likes electronics, and he also plays pranks.'
 So he introduced us.